uclaacm/hackschool-f20/session-5-async-and-web-APIs/README.md

 In the web context, an API usually refers to a set of specific URLs that we can call to retrieve some data.
 So what we mean when say that we want to use a web API is essentially: we want to use code that other people have written and we do this by using the APIs that they have written - we use these APIs by invoking special JavaScript methods that can asynchronously grab the data that we want from the internet.

-It is pretty abstract but don't worry.
-As you get more and more experienced, you'll gain an intuition for what an API is.

 What is important to understand is the difference between JSON and JavaScript Objects.